Alex Bregman Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.43 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 19th among all MLB pitching staffs.

-- His last time out came on Sunday against the Cleveland Guardians, when the lefty threw 6 2/3 innings, surrendering one earned run while giving up four hits.
+- The righty's most recent appearance was on Monday against the Chicago Cubs, when he threw six innings, surrendering two earned runs while giving up three hits.

-- The 30-year-old has put up an ERA of 3.03, with 9.2 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .227 against him.
+- In 10 games this season, the 27-year-old has put up a 4.91 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .195 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.